saildot4k/saildot4k.github.io/docs/ghost2/ghost2-files.md

 Press Reset 5x to boot recovery disc, each press between 1-2 seconds apart.

 Keep in mind the team never finished RC4 v2.22 nor released version 2 of the Ghost 2 Firmware Manager which was planned one month before team disappeared.
-VW RC4 2.22 does not work fully with G2 Manager v1.30
+FW RC4 2.22 does not work fully with G2 Manager v1.30

 ## Ghost 2 Firmware Manager